Posted 26 July 2022

 The launch was very well attended by a broad cross section of the community.
 It is hoped that the success of the pilot will lead to large scale government funding to expand the program far and wide.
 Our branch is greatly inspired by the passion and drive of Cate Sinclair and the team at The Northern Centre and really proud to have been able to contribute to the critical seed funding needed to get the pilot up and runningThe Northern Centre Launches SafeT Program, supporting victims of Domestic Violence.n Centre Launches SafeT Program, supporting victims of Domestic Violence.

-Tucked away at the far end of North Epping a great community project is coming to life – the North Epping Men’s Shed.
-Over […]
+At the far end of North Epping a great community project has come to life – the North Epping Men’s Shed.
+Officially opened in […]